 He was the starting third-baseman on two division-winning Texas Rangers teams.

 Zeile had a cameo in a sketch on Saturday Night Live, 12/13/97.
 He also played "Mullet" in the 2005 movie, "Dirty Deeds" in which he received credit as an executive producer.
 His wife and Jason Giambi were also executive producers of the movie.
 He appeared in two episodes of "The King of Queens" in 2005-06.

 An article in Baseball Digest in 2001 looked at major league career leaders by alphabetical last name.
 Zeile was one of the leaders in most categories, along with other long-time ballplayers with names that started with a Z: Heinie Zimmerman, Chief Zimmer, Richie Zisk, and Gus Zernial.
+He was the all-time home run leader for players in that category with 253 until passed by Ryan Zimmerman in April of 2018.
 Todd is married to 1984 Olympic gold-medal gymnast Julianne McNamara.

 - 30-Home Run Seasons: 1 (1997)